MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/replaceasforeignkey.md

 |address|number|account|
 |isPrimary|isPrimary|isPrimary|

 This entity defines three different methods that a customer can be contact at.
 We want to create an entity attribute that is a foreign key to one of email, phone or social.
-To achieve this goal we will use the ReplaceAsForeignKey along with [CombineAttributes](combineattributes.md).
+To achieve this goal, we will use the ReplaceAsForeignKey along with [CombineAttributes](combineattributes.md).
 Note that because `ContactKinds` is a polymorphic entity we need to set the `isPolymorphicSource` property to true.

 ```json
 {